-- 4. Interim Remedial Measures.
-During the investigation, the Associate Dean may issue interim remedial measures, such as issuance of a nocontact order to restrict contact and communication between the complainant and the respondent.
-Other preventative measures may be taken where requested and reasonably available, such as room changes, class changes or, in particularly serious cases, interim removal of a student from campus. - 5.
-Additional Violations.
-If, prior to or during the investigation, Vermont Law School becomes aware that additional violations have allegedly occurred or additional policies have allegedly been violated, additional charges may be added to and resolved through this investigation.
-In the event that additional charges are added to the investigation, the Associate Dean will notify the respondent of the additional charges promptly and in writing. - 6.
-The Investigation.
-The investigation will be conducted in a thorough, impartial and expeditious manner.
-Absent extenuating circumstances, the investigation of a complaint under this policy will ordinarily be completed within 45 calendar days.
-If the complainant or respondent requests an extension of this general 45 day period, he or she should make a written request for an extension to the Investigator, who will make a decision on the request after having provided the other party notice of the request and an opportunity to respond.
+6. The Investigation.
+The investigation will be conducted in a prompt, thorough, impartial, and equitable manner.
+Absent extenuating circumstances, the investigation of a complaint under this policy will ordinarily be completed within 30 calendar days.
+If the complainant or respondent requests an extension of this general 30 day period, he or she should make a written request for an extension to the Investigator, who will make a decision on the request after having provided the other party notice of the request and an opportunity to respond.

 The complainant and respondent will be asked to identify all relevant witnesses they would like the Investigator to interview.
-Both students may provide, if they wish, a list of questions they would like the Investigator to ask of particular witnesses or of each other.
+Both parties may provide, if they wish, a list of questions they would like the Investigator to ask of particular witnesses or of each other.
 The Investigator is not required to interview any particular witness, even if identified by one of the parties.
 Nor is the Investigator required to ask questions provided by either party.
 At the conclusion of the investigation, the Investigator will share the witness statements and relevant materials with both the complainant and the respondent.
 Both will have the opportunity to respond to this information in writing within five business days.
 The deadline for the receipt of such responses is also the deadline for receipt by the Investigator of character reference letters for each party.
 If new evidence is gathered at any stage, it will be shared with both the complainant and the respondent and each will have an opportunity to submit a written response within a time frame set by the Associate Dean.
-When the final responses, if any, have been received from the complainant and respondent, the Associate Dean will share each student's response with the other student.
+When the final responses, if any, have been received from the complainant and respondent, the Associate Dean will share each party's response with the other party.
 The Investigator will submit a final report to the Associate Dean.
-The final report will include all investigation materials, the responses from the complainant and respondent, any character references, and the Investigator's recommended finding of whether this Policy or the Policy Against Harassment, Sexual Harassment, Discrimination, and Retaliation has been violated, based on a preponderance of the evidence standard, i.e. whether it is more likely than not that the policy was violated, along with the Investigator's rationale for this recommendation.
+The final report will include all investigation materials, the responses from the complainant and respondent, any character references, and the Investigator's recommended finding of whether this SMDVS Policy (or, where the procedure is being used to adjudicate alleged violations of the Policy Against Harassment, Sexual Harassment, Discrimination, and Retaliation ("HSHDR Policy")) has been violated, based on a preponderance of the evidence standard, i.e. whether it is more likely than not that the policy was violated, along with the Investigator's rationale for this recommendation.

 7. Sexual Misconduct Review Panel.
 Upon receipt of the Investigator's report, the Associate Dean will convene a Sexual Misconduct Review Panel.
 This Panel will ordinarily consist of five members drawn from a pool.
 The pool includes five faculty members selected by the Deputy Vice Dean of Academic Affairs, five staff members selected by the Dean and President, and five students appointed by the President of the Student Bar Association.
 The Associate Dean will choose five panel members from this pool to attend the hearing and make determinations.
-Each panel will have at least one member from each of the three groups listed and, if possible, at least one member of the opposite sex.
+Each panel will have at least one member from each of the three groups listed and, if possible, gender diversity will be considered when selecting the panel.
 All pool members will receive annual training by the Title IX coordinator or her alternate.